adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

-others: a hauntingly interesting metro system, metro stairs that make you dizzy, strange/semi-erotical art and sense of humor
+others: a hauntingly interesting metro system, strange/semi-erotical art and sense of humor